Operation Goodwood: 18 July

+The reaction of the troops of the 346th Infantry Division and the 16th Luftwaffe Field Division was varied; the villages of Sannerville and Banneville la Campagne had been well hit by the preliminary attack by RAF Bomber Command and both were in 3rd Infantry Division hands by noon.
+Touffreville was on the edge of the Bomber Command aiming point and held out until evening.
+There was much fighting in the mined and broken country through which the road ran to Troarn.
+Attacking by that route and from Sannerville, the 3rd Infantry Division found Troarn strongly defended and at nightfall was still about a mile short of the town.
+Between Manneville and Guillerville, south of the Troarn–Caen road, there was determined fighting against the German infantry of the 711th Infantry Division, rushed up by bicycle from the coast, supported by some Tiger tanks.
+It was midnight when both villages were cleared.
+The capture of its objectives, save for Troarn, cost the British 500 casualties and 18 tanks.

 Operation Atlantic

 On the Canadian front, Operation Atlantic began at 08:15, with a rolling barrage and infantry and tanks crossed their start line twenty minutes later.
 At 08:40, British infantry from the 159th Infantry Brigade entered Cuverville; the village and its surrounding area were secured by 10:30 but patrols found Demouville firmly held and attempts to capture this second objective were delayed while the infantry reorganised.
 The rest of the day saw a slow southward advance, as numerous German positions were cleared.
 Linking up with their armoured support by nightfall, the infantry dug in around le Mesnil-Frèmentel.

 19–20 July

 The German armour counter-attacked late in the afternoon and fighting continued along the high ground and around Hubert-Folie on 19 July and 20 July, bringing the attack to a halt.
 On 21 July, Dempsey started to secure his gains by substituting infantry for armour.